spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:Persistence

-It is allowed to use factory classes inside of repositories and entity manager classes on a project level, but only the methods from these classes, that were declared on the project level.
+It is allowed to use factory classes inside of repositories and entity manager classes on a project level.
+The methods from these classes must be declared on the project level.

 ### Example of error in the Evaluator output